Helena G. Wells: Skills and abilities

 Helena's character was created within the series to have a remarkably tuned quality of deductive reasoning, extremely calm focus, and extraordinary attention to detail.
-Within the Warehouse 13 universe this allows her character to be portrayed as a science-fiction type of Sherlock Holmes.
+Within the Warehouse 13 universe, this allows her character to be portrayed as a science-fiction type of Sherlock Holmes.

-The Helena character is given an expertise in the martial art of Kenpo which she displays in multiple episodes throughout Seasons 2 and 3.
+Helena is given an expertise in the martial art of Kenpo which she displays in multiple episodes throughout Seasons 2 and 3.
 She is also shown to be an accomplished author and inventor.
 Two of her many inventions are the Imperceptor Vest (allows faster-than-humanly-detectable movement) and Cavorite (a fictitious metal with anti-gravity effects, as described in the real H.G.
-Wells story The First Men in the Moon) - both of which are depicted in "Time Will Tell".
-Another invention displayed in the show is a grappler gun, shown in episodes "For the Team", "Buried" and "The 40th Floor"; and a time machine as seen in "Where and When", which allows the transference of consciousness to the minds of targeted individuals at a specific date and time.
+Wells story The First Men in the Moon) – both of which are depicted in "Time Will Tell".
+Another invention displayed in the show is a grappler gun, shown in episodes "For the Team", "Buried" and "The 40th Floor"; and the time machine as seen in "Where and When", which allows the transference of consciousness to the minds of targeted individuals at a specific date and time.
 It is implied the character has a fluency in languages as she depicts a fluent grasp of French and a recognition of Demotic Egyptian upon hearing it spoken per "Buried".
 In the same episode, Wells says she "considers the study of dead languages to be a hobby".

 In the episode "Instinct", Helena is shown to be employed as a forensic scientist for a police station in Wisconsin.

 Relationships

-Helena had three professional relationships from her days at Warehouse 12, with her partner Agent Wolcott, fellow-agent McShane, and her teacher Caturanga – as depicted in "3...2...1..." and "Stand".
+Helena had three professional relationships from her days at Warehouse 12, with her partner Agent Wolcott, fellow agent McShane, and her teacher Caturanga – as depicted in "3...2...1..." and "Stand".
 Her professional relationships from her dealings at the current Warehouse are depicted throughout Seasons 2, 3, and 4 and are with Artie Nielsen who serves mostly as her chief detractor until the Season 4 premiere, Claudia Donovan who serves as a mentee, Pete Lattimer a fellow-agent with whom she has some difficulties, and Myka Bering who is her fellow-agent, friend, and a romantic interest of sorts.

 Romantic interests

 Myka Bering

-While never explicitly shown or stated on the show itself, Joanne Kelly addressed the Warehouse 13 panel discussion's audience at the 2012 San Diego Comic-Con to assert "Myka will always love H.G.", and reiterated the romantic attraction between her character and Jaime Murray's in a later interview that same day by saying of the characters "we're in love".
-In the same interview she clarifies her statement by making the sexual undertones of their love for each other definitive.
+While never explicitly shown or stated on the show itself, Joanne Kelly addressed the Warehouse 13 panel discussion's audience at the 2012 San Diego Comic-Con to assert "Myka will always love H.G." and reiterated the romantic attraction between her character and Jaime Murray's in a later interview that same day by saying of the characters "we're in love".
+In the same interview, she clarifies her statement by making the sexual undertones of their love for each other definitive.